MoIMFD/Laser-Cross-Detection/README.md

 The noise in the images is created by masking the beams by Perlin noise, adding Perlin noise, adding Salt and Paper noise and by adding Gaussian noise to the Gaussian Intensity Distribution of the beams.

 ## Calibration
 To make use of the detections a calibration module `laser_cross_detection.calibration` exists.
-It supports linear calibration (Direct Linear Transform - DLT) and polynomial calibration using Soloff Polynomials ([Soloff et al. (1997)](https://doi.org/10.1088/0957-0233/8/12/008)).
+It supports linear calibration (Direct Linear Transform - DLT, adapted from [github.com/JD-Canada/Tracker3D](https://github.com/JD-Canada/Tracker3D)) and polynomial calibration using Soloff Polynomials ([Soloff et al. (1997)](https://doi.org/10.1088/0957-0233/8/12/008)).
 Both approaches support multi camera setups.